The Link Between Poor Sleep and Type 2 Diabetes

 Sleep is an amazing process.
 Every night, our bodies work to repair and strengthen our vital physical systems.
 This restoration is critical to good health, and when time spent sleeping or the quality of sleep decreases, the cumulative effects can cause serious health issues.

 Diabetes is a condition that impacts nearly one in three Americans (suffering from either diabetes or pre-diabetes).
 Most people are aware of at least some of the common risk factors for this condition, including obesity, high blood pressure, a sedentary lifestyle and a family history of diabetes.
+If you’re not sure whether or not you are obese, have high blood pressure or a sedentary lifestyle then you could speak to your doctor.
+To learn more about your family history, you could use an obituaries search.
 However, many people don’t realize that poor sleep can increase the risk for developing diabetes and make symptoms worse for those who already suffer from the disease.

 Sleep and Metabolic Health